MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 ![Screenshot that shows P R voting options.](./media/pull-requests/pr-voting-options.png)

 # [Visual Studio](#tab/visual-studio)

 To vote on a PR, from the **Pull Requests** view in Team Explorer, right-click the PR and select **Open in browser**.
-On the PR's **Overview** webpage, use the button at upper right to vote on the changes.
+On the PR's **Overview** page, use the button at upper right to vote on the changes.

 # [Azure Command Line](#tab/azure-command-line)